DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 toc_sticky: true
 ---
 ## Fall 2023 Syllabus
 Our course meets in-person on Mondays and Wednesdays 11:30am-12:45pm in Library B02 at Trinity College, Hartford.
+You are welcome to wear a mask at any time on campus, and I may require all students to wear masks in class if Covid rates rise significantly.

 ### Instructors
 Professor Jack Dougherty, Trinity College, Hartford CT.
 [Email me a quick question](mailto:jack.dougherty@trincoll.edu) or [schedule a Zoom appointment on my calendar](https://jackdougherty.youcanbook.me).